AdobeDocs/campaign-standard-learn.en/help/acs/integration/microsoft-dynamics-365-connector/configure-unifi-operalization-and-monitoring.md

 ---
-title: Configure Unifi - Operationalization & Monitoring
+title: Unifi - operationalization & monitoring
 description: This video explains the workflows and schedules in Unifi for operationalization and monitoring of the Microsoft Dynamics 365 Connector.
 feature: Microsoft Dynamics 365 Connector
 topics: